 In case teams finish with the same point total in the second stage, the placement in the earlier stages don’t affect the ranking.

-The person who has been named the team manager is responsible for the whole team during the tournament, inside as well as outside the venue.
-They are also accountable for the communication with the organising committee.
+The person who has been named as the team manager is responsible for the whole team during the tournament, inside as well as outside the venue.
+They are also accountable for the communication with the organising committee and jury.
 The team manager has to be over 18-years old.

 The organising committee has the right to determine the identity of players.
 The team manager is responsible for making sure that each member of a team has a valid identification card (with photo) or passport with them.

-A protest can be held if the rules and regulations of the tournament are broken or if there are any differences concerning the tournament.
-If a protest is made against a referee's decision, the referee must be informed immediately after the game.
-The protest must be delivered in writing to the organisers at latest 10 minutes after the end of the match.
+A protest can be stated, if the rules and regulations of the tournament are broken or if there are any differences concerning the tournament.
+If a protest is made against a referee's decision or match result, the referee must be informed immediately after the game.
+The protest must be delivered in writing to the tournament office of the venue at latest 10 minutes after the end of the match.
 The protest is to be a closely detailed argument and it is followed by a protest fee of 100 €, which is returned in case the protest is accepted.
 The verdict of the jury cannot be questioned.

 The result of a walk-over is regularly 5-0.
 It can also be another result chosen by the organizer, to eliminate the chance of intentional WO to gain a tactical advantage in the play-offs.
 A team that gives a walk-over is considered withdrawn from the tournament.
 The tournament jury can consider an exception to the rule if given a proper argument/

 A game is deemed a walk-over, if